OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/06-reading-a-photoresistor.md

 ### Building the Circuit

+For this circuit we will need the photoresistor and a 10K resistor on a breadboard.
+We will be using jumper wires for the connections.

+#### Hooking up the Components

+// walkthrough all of the wiring
 // 5V <-> photoresistor <-> 10K resistor <-> GND
 // A0 pin connected to between photoresistor and 10k resistor

-#### Hooking up the Components

-// walkthrough all of the wiring
+In this circuit, we will make a voltage divider with the photoresistor and the 10K resistor.
+First we connect one end of the photoresistor to 5V and the other end to the 10K resistor (the polarity does not matter).
+Then we connect the other end of the 10K resistor to GND.
+The middle point between the photoresistor and resistor is connected to a analog pin on the Arduino Dock (A0 is defined in the code).

 ## Writing the Code